 Now here is where sales automation comes into the qualification process.
 When it comes to qualifying leads 24/7, every business can or should have a series of questions as most potential customers also want to know the information.
 An automated AI-powered chatbot can answer questions and run a sales lead through a qualification process that can accelerate the qualification of leads.
 This is an automated process that will soon start paying for itself.

-#2: Customer service
+Robotic Process Automation Use Case #2: Customer service

 Customer service is one operational area where AI-powered chatbots are already making a noticeable impact.
 As a front-line solution, conversational AI chatbots are significantly more cost-effective than customer service staff, which allow businesses to benefit in several ways.

 For smaller companies, such as independent eCommerce retailers, that makes it easier to manage customer relations and generate more sales.
 Whereas, Enterprise-level companies are solving a series of pain points when AI-powered chatbots are brought into the customer journey.
-A survey published in ZDNet found that 70 percent of people would prefer an AI-powered chatbot to interacting with a human.
+A survey published in ZDNet found that 70 percent of people would prefer an AI-powered chatbot to interact with a human.